Guide

 Understanding Maximum Medical Improvement Payouts: MMI for Personal Injury Settlements

-Uderstand Maximum Medical Improvement (MMI) and its impact on personal injury and workers' compensation claims.
-Learn how to protect your rights effectively.
+Understand Maximum Medical Improvement (MMI) and its impact on personal injury and workers' compensation claims.

 MMI isn’t a single endpoint or plateau—it occurs at different stages of treatment.
 A client may reach MMI after conservative treatment, yet still require interventional care or even surgery to achieve further improvement.
 Recognizing MMI as a progressive process rather than a fixed milestone is key to preventing undervalued claims from settling prematurely.